Axon: The STICK Software Development Kit

 Installation

-Axon SDK can be installed from its source code, open-sourced on Github.
+The Axon SDK can be installed from its source code. which is open-sourced on Github.

 git clone https://github.com/neucom/axon-sdk.git